wp-research-uk/safepathnet/_pages/home.md

 </p>

 ## Architecture
-{% assign img_caption = "SafePathNet predicts SDV and road agents future trajectories given a vectorial representation of the input scene." %}
+{% assign img_caption = "SafePathNet predicts the future trajectories of both our self-driving vehicle and other agents, given a vectorial representation of the input scene." %}
 {% include figure.html
   path="assets/img/model.png"
   class="figure-img img-fluid rounded"